4 Best Purchasing Cards (P-cards)

 - American Express @ Work® Reporting: Allows employees to create standard or customized reports that can run automatically at scheduled intervals.

-- Optimize spending: Choose to use the card to help support your program strategy, such as:
+- Optimize spending: Choose to use the card to help support your program strategy.
+You can use the card in four ways, as:

 - Individual cards for employees